saltzm/async_io_uring/README.md

 ## Echo client

-The following is a snippet of code from the echo client in the examples directory.
+Jumping right into a realistic example, the following is a snippet of code from the echo client in the `examples` directory:

 ```zig
 const io = @import("async_io_uring");